 It’s not just the mission that inspires Google employees, it’s the freedom to innovate and be more enterprising.
 Google has long been a champion of entrepreneurship – so much so that it’s baked into their culture, with a ‘20% time’ offer that encourages employees to spend a fifth of their time working on other innovative projects outside of their day jobs.
 What that allows is for people to try different things that aren’t part of their current job description.
 In essence, Google encourages their employees to always think outside the box and innovate.

 Many Xooglers with portfolio careers continue to engage in the same type of project split, balancing different jobs in order to maintain a varied workload that speaks to all their interests.
-It’s part of the entrepreneurial spirit that inspires portfolio professionals to keep embracing new opportunities and ensure they’re honouring their “ikigai” (i.e. sense of purpose).
+It’s part of the entrepreneurial spirit that inspires portfolio professionals to keep embracing new opportunities and ensure they’re living – and working – with purpose.
 That way, they live a life shaped around meaning, not just a pay cheque.
 Many of these projects then go on to become new businesses – having the Google name in your employment history can go a long way to building trust from investors when securing the funding you need to get started.

 Xooglers already have a strong network to build from